giralt/draft-scrm-aiproto-usecases/meetings/IETF-126-side-meeting/IETF-126-side-meeting-agentic-ai-taxonomy-agenda.md

 - Topic: “A Taxonomy to Organize IETF Agentic AI Use Cases”
 - Where: Room Park Suite 4
 - When: July 20, 2026, from 12:30 to 14:30 CET
-- Webex (if you can't attend in person): Will be provided soon
+- Webex (if you can't attend in person): https://ietf.webex.com/meet/sidemeetings1
 - Latest version of the taxonomy: https://datatracker.ietf.org/doc/draft-scrm-aiproto-usecases/
 - Collaborative repo: https://github.com/giralt/draft-scrm-aiproto-usecases